 Robert Ripley, portrayed by Larry Bounds

-A barefoot and bucktoothed stuttering boy became a radio, film, and television celebrity who was voted “the most popular man in America.”
+A barefoot and bucktoothed boy became a radio, film, and television celebrity who was voted “the most popular man in America.”

 A reluctant writer who dropped out his senior year of high school became a best selling author and a world renowned journalist.